canarybit/cc-docs/docs/infrastructure.md

 <details open>
 <summary>Partnership Programme</summary>
-<br>Are you a CSP and interested to support Confidential Cloud?
+<br>Are you a CSP, hardware vendor or software solutions provider and interested to support Confidential Cloud?
 <br>Join our <a href="https://www.canarybit.eu/become-a-partner/">Partnership programme</a>!
 <br>&nbsp;
 </details>